Agricultural economics is an applied phase of social science in which attention is given to all aspects of problems related to agriculture.

-Special Characteristics of Agricultural Economics
+Characteristics of Agricultural Economics

 3. Supply of industrial inputs: Agriculture supplies raw materials to industry.
-Production, distribution and marketing of industrial inputs are discussed in agricultural economics.
+Production, distribution, and marketing of industrial inputs are discussed in agricultural economics.

-6. Capital formation: Agriculture is considered is a primary foundation of economic development in agricultural economics.
+6. Capital formation: Agriculture is considered a primary foundation of economic development in agricultural economics.
 So, the foreign currency is earned by exporting agricultural products, which is helpful for capital formation and encourages the investors to the large-scale investment.

 7. Risk and uncertainty: Natural calamity and natural degradation affect agricultural production negatively.
 Lack of sufficient agricultural product information and instantly not possible to coordinate between supply and demand due to the existence a time duration.
 Risk and uncertainty exist in both production and marketing, and uncertainty is a prominent feature of agricultural economics.